-I mentioned before how some of the beaches in Lagos have seaweed or black algae but Camilo beach was absolutely clear of that.
-In fact, the water clarity was so good that I could also see schools of fishes as I walked inside.
+I mentioned before how some of the beaches in Lagos have seaweed or black algae but Camilo Beach was absolutely clear about that.
+In fact, the water clarity was so good that I could also see schools of fish as I walked inside.

 Porto Mós (must visit)

-Porto Mós is a long stretch of sandy beach which you can reach without climbing.
-This beach is a bit outside the Lagos city so you can come here on bus.
+Porto Mós is a long stretch of sandy beach that you can reach without climbing.
+This beach is a bit outside Lagos city so you can come here by bus.
 The bus journey only took 3 minutes and the bus stop is right outside the beach entrance.
 I could have easily walked it but I didn’t.

 If you’re visiting Lagos with family, then Porto Mós is the perfect beach because the water is good for swimming.
 There aren’t any rock formations on the beach but they are behind the sandy part, so they make a lovely backdrop.